What is Our World In Data?

 # The Team

-The intention for this publication was always to be a collaborative publication and from 2015 onwards several researchers and web developers contributed to the content and expanded the technical framework of the publication:
+The intention for this publication was always to be a collaborative work and from 2015 onwards several researchers and web developers contributed to the content and expanded the technical framework of the publication:

 Current contributors to Our World In Data

-Since February 2016: Jaiden Mispy, who is a web developer with experience in the software industry, and is particularly interested in using technology to improve academic collaboration and science communication.
-In the past, Jaiden has helped build tools for geneticists, quantum physicists, and others, which aid in their research.
-Jaiden is developing the very heart of this web publication – our data storage and data visualization tool The OurWorldInData-Grapher.
-This tool is completely open source and everyone is free to use this tool.
+Since February 2016: Jaiden Mispy, a web developer with experience in the software industry, who is interested in using technology to improve academic work.
+In the past, Jaiden has helped build tools which assist researchers from various fields, particularly in genetics and quantum physics.
+Jaiden is developing the very heart of this web publication – our data storage and visualization tool owid-grapher.
+This tool is open source and free to use by everyone.
+Contact: [email protected]

 Former contributors to Our World In Data